Neural Operator: Is data all you need to model the world? An insight into the paradigm of data-driven scientific ML: Future work - Adaptability

 \section{Future work - Adaptability}

-In this paper, we have illustrated the advantages that FNOs have over traditional numerical solvers in terms of computational performance, as well as their superior accuracy when compared to neural network-based solvers.
+In this paper, we have illustrated the advantages that data-driven approaches have over traditional numerical solvers in terms of computational performance, as well as their superior accuracy in certain settings.
 The remaining question to be answered is how these benefits can be realized in academic research and commercial applications.
 The development of numerical methods such as FDM and FEM began as early as the 1940s \cite{hrennikoff1941solution}.
-However, these methods did not see wide-spread use until the 1960s when open-source programs for FEM began to be developed, such as Nastran developed by NASA \cite{butler1971nastran} and SAP IV developed at UC Berkeley \cite{gran1978nastran}.
+However, these methods did not see widespread use until the 1960s when open-source programs for FEM began to be developed, such as Nastran developed by NASA \cite{butler1971nastran} and SAP IV developed at UC Berkeley \cite{gran1978nastran}.
 Since then, many tools for the numerical modeling of physical systems have been built and made widely available to researchers and engineers, including MATLAB, COMSOL, and Autodesk Simulation.
-The question now becomes- \textit{how can the same be done with FNO-based solvers?} \\
+The question now becomes- \textit{how can the same be done with FNO-based solvers?}

 As FNOs are still relatively new computational methods, there is more work that is needed to develop them further, and more variants of them are likely to be developed over the next few years.
 Nevertheless, existing variants already have the potential to greatly accelerate physics-based modeling.
 However, as with many newly developed neural networks, they are unlikely to see practical use or widespread adoption by physics researchers until they are integrated into a software package that can reliably be used without a firm background in machine learning.
 Developing this software and enabling it to be used for practical applications would further motivate future research and development of these approaches for PDE approximation.
 An important factor in achieving this is open-source.
 Li et al. have already made their code open-source for their work in \cite{li2020fourier}.
 Open-source accelerates development and enables standardization in software packages.
-This standardization is central to the repeatability of results and is hence, critical for research. \\
+This standardization is central to the repeatability of results and is, hence, critical for research.